 The outer enceinte (100×110 m) is surrounded on three sides by a rock-cut ditch, 20–25 m wide and 12 m deep, from the bottom of which the walls rise on a battered base.

-The east side, however, was protected by the natural scarp and by a projecting barbican, roughly 30 m square and probably no more than two storey high, which commanded the otherwise dead ground below and contained the main entrance.
+The east side, however, was protected by the natural scarp and by a projecting barbican, roughly 30 m square and probably no more than two stories high, which commanded the otherwise dead ground below and contained the main entrance.

-The principal route into the castle led from an outer gate at the foot of the south-eastern tower, up a ramp and into the barbican, before doubling back and up again to reach an inner gate next to the same corner tower.
+The principal route into the castle led from an outer gate at the foot of the south-eastern tower, up a ramp, and into the barbican, before doubling back and up again to reach an inner gate next to the same corner tower.

-The inner gate is 2.35 m wide and was closed by a pair of wing-doors, defended above by a slit-machicolation between two pointed arches and from either side by enfilading embrasures.
+The inner gate is 2.35 m wide and was closed by a pair of wing doors, defended above by a slit-machicolation between two pointed arches and from either side by enfilading embrasures.

 A secondary gate, more conveniently sited for peacetime use but easily decommissioned in time of war, lay on the west of the castle and was probably reached across a level timber bridge spanning the ditch.

 The outer walls would originally have stood some 12–16 m high (or 25 m within the ditch) and 3 m thick, but the destruction has left no more than 3 m standing.
-From their outer face, at the angles and mid-way along the sides, massive rectangular towers project; the three towers at the south-west contained staircases leading down to narrow posterns concealed in the angles where they met the curtain wall.
+From their outer face, at the angles and mid-way along the sides, massive rectangular towers project; the three towers at the southwest contained staircases leading down to narrow posterns concealed in the angles where they met the curtain wall.

-Enclosed by the outer enceinte, like a castle within a castle, stood the inner ward, some 50 m square with a tower 10 m square projecting at each corner.
+Enclosed by the outer enceinte, like a castle within a castle, stood the inner ward, some 50 m square with a tower of 10 m square projecting at each corner.
 The inner ward had two entrances, a small postern on the east and a wider gate on the west, to which was later added a projecting rectangular gate-tower with an outer gate set in its southern flank, forming a bent entrance.

-On this piano nobile were to be found the chapel above the western gate and probably the dormitory and refectory; but all that remains of these more finely built apartments are some fragments of corbels, capitals, pilasters and sculpture, including the head of a youth and an unfinished flying angel (both Jerusalem, Rockefeller Mus).
+On this piano nobile were to be found the chapel above the western gate and probably the dormitory and refectory; but all that remains of these more finely built apartments are some fragments of corbels, capitals, pilasters, and sculpture, including the head of a youth and an unfinished flying angel (both Jerusalem, Rockefeller Mus).

 Belvoir occupies a significant place in the history of medieval military architecture.